 Panang Kizhangu Maavu Laddoo (Sweet-Balls), Panang Kizhangu Maavu Puttu (Steamed Cakes), Panang Kizhangu Maavu Pal (Milk) and many more.

 Palmyra sprout flour/Panang kizhangu maavu is called ODIYAL MAAVU in SINHALA.
-It is a popular flour in SRILANKAN CUISINES.
+It is a popular flour in Sri Lankan cuisine.

-The above is some of the recipe ideas using PALMYRA SPROUT/PANANG KIZHANGU/GENGULU.
+The above are some of the recipe ideas using PALMYRA SPROUT/PANANG KIZHANGU/GENGULU.
 You could innovatively use palmyra sprout/panang kizhangu in your cooking.

 TIPS TO BUY AND STORE PALMYRA SPROUT/PANANG KIZHANGU

-When buying Palmyra sprouts, look for freshness and always buy well-covered and matured sprouts.
+When buying Palmyra sprouts, look for freshness and always buy well-covered and mature sprouts.

 HOW TO STORE PANANG KIZHANGU/PALMYRA SPROUT/ODIYAL KILANGU?